Business Intelligence - TWRT

 Tasks

-Report on tasks completed in Planview Adaptive Work.
+Report on completed tasks in Planview Adaptive Work.

 The scheduling of subprojects and financial information are, of course, automatically added to your main project.
 Finally, if you have subprojects in your current project, you can easily view them in the work plan.Â

-Project resource table in Planview Adaptive Work.
+Project Resource Table in Planview Adaptive Work.

 Shortcuts

 The shortcut option allows you to select an existing work item from any other active project running in your organization.
-Shortcuts are a great way to reference external work items, allowing you to create dependencies between projects or enable external impact on your current project.Â
+Shortcuts are a great way to reference external work items, allowing you to create dependencies between projects or enable external dependencies on your current project.Â

-You can add a shortcut at any level of your project, and milestones with shortcuts will even appear in your roadmap.Â
+You can add a shortcut at any level of your project, and milestones with shortcuts will even appear in your script.Â

 Project status summary in Planview Adaptive Work.